PriyathamVarma/NFT-Basics-to-Jedi/README.md

 The ERC721URIStorage contract is an implementation of ERC721 that includes the metadata standard extensions (IERC721Metadata) as well as a mechanism for per-token metadata.
 That’s where the _setTokenURI method comes from: we use it to store an item’s metadata.

+[Metadata](https://en.wikipedia.org/wiki/Metadata) is the data that provides information about other data but not the content of the data.
+In NFTs case, the metadata represnts the name, description, and other properties.

+> Why metadata standards are needed?

+To make your NFT's compatible with market places and other platforms we need to follow the standards.

+### Metadata schemas

+NFTs are digital assets which represent images, videos, links, articles etc and the way we can do it is using through metadata.

 ## Prerequesties